davide2894/advent-of-code-2024-solutions/years/README.md

 2. Navigate to the specific day you're working on
 3. Copy your personalized input
 4. Paste it into the corresponding `input.txt` file

-## Example Files

-Use `example.txt` for the test cases provided in the problem description.
-This is useful for debugging your solution before running it on the full input.